zixinlee/GA-data-science/Reddit-classification/README.md

 Using Reddit's API, I collected close to 1,000 posts from each subreddit.
 The posts were cleaned and preprocessed as outlined in the steps below to transform the text into a usable format for our classifier models.

 * Remove posts by moderators
-* Combine post title column and post content column into a single full-text column
+* Combine the post title and post content columns into a single column
 * Create target variable column `is_askwomenover30`
 * Make text all lowercase
 * Remove punctuation